 - Don't resist if you get robbed, thieves can be merciless.
 I was robbed in broad daylight in Barinas, but I escaped unharmed, because I complied immediatly.
 However, I have a Venezuelan friend whose uncle was killed in Caracas after thieves robbed his motorcycle.
 And most Venezuelans I've met had some kind of horror story about robbery, murder, etc.

 It's a shame Venezuela is dangerous, as it is a beautiful country.
 And the vast majority of people are super nice, friendly, fun and generous.
 I spent four months there and I loved it.
 Here's some final observations and tips:

 - You better speak Spanish, as most people don't know a word of English.

 - I never had much problems with taxi drivers, besides overcharging issues.

 - I used buses a lot and I never had a problem.

-- If you take intercity buses, bring a jacket, because the air conditioning can be extra-powerful. almost 7 years agoAnswered by Stéphane Pageau via WorldNomads.com
+- If you take intercity buses, bring a jacket, because the air conditioning can be extra-powerful. over 9 years agoAnswered by Stéphane Pageau via WorldNomads.com

 Well I'm super late but,I'm a Venezuelan myself,trust me if you are american they will not like you that much,our president doesn't have such a good relationship with americans,if you are planning to go again I sudjest not until our president is gone for good.Just like the other people said watch your suroundings and doot wear jewelry.lock your doors all the time.and make sure not to ever leave your car running please -_-".and most sertently make sure if you met someone and you are going to visit them make sure that the neighborhood is safe ask arround people if its safe.If not donot go visit them at their house.My cousin got robbed when I was 6 he got tied and hurt all over.watch your area.
 After all you can go to Margarita.But never visit Caracas have fun if you are going back over 8 years agoAnswered by mario via WorldNomads.com